My name is Mikael Vesavuori, and I

-- Creating A Drift, an audio-driven performance focusing on sharing experiences, which has been shown worldwide
+- Created A Drift, an audio-driven performance focusing on sharing experiences, which has been shown worldwide

-- Exhibiting installation-format games as part of a multi-year art exhibition
+- Exhibited installation-format games as part of a multi-year art exhibition

 Design and technology should help solve hard problems in society and industry, as well

 New technologies provide the fabric for less obtrusive ways of living around products and services.
 Ambient, calm, and intelligent technologies—letting computers do what they do best, but a lot less visibly—will enable higher-quality human-human (and human-machine!) interactions, as well as empower social and service processes, without the useless cognitive overhead we attach to machines today.